kezdetphia/mern-mycode-back/README.md

-# myCode Backend
+# myCode MERN Stack Webapp Back-End

 ## Project Overview

 Welcome to the backend repository of myCode – a robust web application designed for efficient code management.
 This backend component serves as the RESTful API, powered by Node.js and Express, and stores data in MongoDB.

-For the frontend counterpart, please refer to [myCode Frontend Repository](https://github.com/kezdetphia/mern-mycode-front).
-The live application is deployed on Netlify.
+For the frontend counterpart, please refer to [mern-mycode-front](https://github.com/kezdetphia/mern-mycode-front).
+The live application is deployed on Netlify https://deluxe-froyo-98610e.netlify.app/ .

 ## Technologies